-How to Find Orphan Pages On Your Website and Easily Fix them in 2024
+How to Find Orphan Pages On Your Site (Advanced Guide 2026)

 What Is An Orphan Page?

 The first step to rank your pages on search engines like Google is to index them.
-Creating highly engaging content, building quality backlinks, doing on page optimization etc all come later but first, you need to index a page in order for it shows up in Google search results.
+Creating highly engaging content, building quality backlinks, doing on-page optimization, etc., all come later, but first, you need to index a page so it shows up in Google search results.

 what is orphan page

-So basically, to rank your pages in Google search, first Google search bots should know the existence of your pages.
+So basically, to rank your pages in Google search, Google bots first need to know your pages exist.
 For that purpose, your pages need links either from your own site or other sites.

-To put it simply, orphan pages are those pages which can only be found from direct URL and cannot be accessed from other inner pages on a website.
+To put it simply, orphan pages are pages that can only be accessed via a direct URL and cannot be accessed from other pages on a website.

-Read: SEO Best Practices for 2024: Your Ultimate Guide Dominating Google Rankings
+Read: SEO Best Practices for 2026: Your Ultimate Guide to Dominating Google Rankings

 As we already discussed above, to be found in Google search, Google search bots should definitely know about the existence of your pages.
 Search engine bots usually follow links to index your pages.

-Only after indexing your pages on search results, your pages will start appearing in Google search.
-Only when your pages start appearing in search results, you’ll have the chances to improve their rankings organically.
+Only after indexing your pages will they start appearing in Google search results.
+Only when your pages start appearing in search results will you have the chance to improve their rankings organically.

 why orphan pages are bad